lucy0828/CIS441-OpenAPS/README.md

 ### Setup
 1. Install PlatformIO on your VSCode with Arduino Nano 33 IoT board selected.
-2. Install libraries: ArduinoMqttCLient, WiFiNINA, FreeRTOS_SAMD21.
+2. Install libraries: ArduinoMqttClient, WiFiNINA, FreeRTOS_SAMD21.
 3. Add `\openAPS\include\arduino_secrets` with WiFi credentials.

 ### How to compile and execute program